camunda/camunda-docs/docs/components/console/manage-clusters/manage-ip-allowlists.md

 ![cluster-details](./img/cluster-detail-ip-whitelists.png)

-2. Click **Create an entry** to create an IP Allowlist.
+2. Click **Create an entry** to create an IP allowlist.

 ![create-alert](./img/cluster-detail-create-ip-whitelist.png)

 3. Enter a list of IPs or CIDR blocks separated by commas.

-4. Enter an optional description for the Allowlist.
+4. Enter an optional description for the allowlist.